Integration in algebraically closed valued fields: Parametric balls and atomic subsets

-Note that, in the above lemma, if $Q = \0$ then $X$ cannot be a disjoint union of closed balls of radius $< \infty$, because in that case, by Lemma~\ref{effectiveness}, the closed balls would have definable centers.
-Now, if $X \sub \VF$ is atomic over $\seq{Q}$ then the \emph{radius} and the \emph{valuative center} of $X$ are well-defined quantities: they are respectively the radius and the valuative center of the balls $\gb_1, \ldots, \gb_n$ in the above lemma.
-These are also denoted by $\rad(X)$ and $\vcr(X)$.
-The balls $\gb_1, \ldots, \gb_n$ are called the \emph{haecceitistic components} of $X$.
+Note that, in the above lemma, if $A$ is definable in $\gC$ then it cannot be a disjoint union of closed balls of radius $< \infty$, because in that case, by Lemma~\ref{effectiveness}, the closed balls would have definable centers.
+Now, by the above lemma, the \emph{radius} and the \emph{valuative center} of $A$ are well-defined quantities: they are respectively the radius and the valuative center of the balls $\gb_1, \ldots, \gb_n$ in the above lemma.
+These are also denoted by $\rad(A)$ and $\vcr(A)$.
+The balls $\gb_1, \ldots, \gb_n$ are called the \emph{primitive components} of $A$.